Sursilvan: Nouns

 Sursilvan nouns distinguish two genders (masculine and feminine) and two numbers (singular and plural).

 Nouns in -a are overwhelmingly feminine (with few exceptions such as duca 'duke').
 Nouns in consonants or other vowels can be either masculine or feminine.

 Plurals are formed with the suffix -s.
 Nouns already ending in -s do not add this plural ending, but nouns in -z and -sch follow the general rule.
 Nominalised past participles in -au have a plural in -ai.
 In addition, nouns may show vowel alternations or other irregularities:

 Collective plurals

 In addition to the normal plural in -s many nouns also show a collective plural in -a.
 These forms typically occur with natural substances (rocks, wood, plants etc.) and human body parts.
 Syntactically these collective plurals behave like feminine singular nouns: La crappa ei dira.
-'The rocks are hard. / The rock (= material) is hard.' (with f.sg. dira 'hard' agreeing with the subject la crappa 'the rock(s)') and may best be considered as an intermediate formation between inflection and derivation.
+'The rocks are hard. / The rock (= material) is hard.' (with .. dira 'hard' agreeing with the subject la crappa 'the rock(s)') and may best be considered as an intermediate formation between inflection and derivation.